-We have audited the consolidated balance sheets of WestBond Enterprises Corporation as at March 31, 2008 and 2007 and the consolidated statements of operations, comprehensive income and retained earnings and cash flows for each of the years in the two year period ended March 31, 2008.
-These consolidated financial statements are the responsibility of the Company's management.
+We have audited the consolidated balance sheets of WestBond Enterprises Corporation as at March 31, 2009 and 2008 and the consolidated statements of operations, comprehensive income and retained earnings and cash flows for the years then ended.
+These financial statements are the responsibility of the company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.